Would you really like to know how to make a still? Read and consider this DIY to purify your water.

 What Is Methanol?
 A colorless, volatile, and flammable liquid made from wood which is why it’s also called “wood alcohol.”

 In small amounts, methanol will make you blind.
 In larger amounts, it will kill you.
-If you want to read more about the safety hazards of distilling alcohol and how to avoid them, you can read more on it here.

 Note on Temperatures: